-The health profession’s response to this crisis epitomises the many sacrifices that nurses and other healthcare workers have made in order to keep us safe and we cannot thank them enough for the bravery they have shown.
+The health profession’s response to the Covid-19 crisis epitomises the many sacrifices that nurses and other healthcare workers have made in order to keep us safe, and we cannot thank them enough for the bravery they have shown.

 Manchester Fertility nurses and midwives